cyberphone/json-canonicalization/testdata/README.md

 hex-ieee,expected\n
 ```
 where `hex-ieee` holds 1-16 hexadecimal characters representing an IEEE-754 double precision value
 while `expected` holds the expected serialized value.
-The lines are terminated by a new-line.
+Each line is terminated by a single new-line character.
 Sample lines:
 ```code
 4340000000000001,9007199254740994